 Nestled within the White Mountains, this grand old hotel was built in 1902 as a place for the elite to show off their wealth.
 Not only is the hotel magnificent inside and out, it is steeped with history.
 It took 250 Italian craftsmen two years to build the hotel that was designed to be “a cruise ship on land.”
 Thomas Edison made the light fixtures in the grand hall and turned them on himself for the first time.

-The resort is luxurious but not stuffy.
+The Omni Mount Washington Resort is luxurious but not stuffy.
 Although there are high ceilings and chandeliers at every corner, it maintains a cozy feel to it.
 There is a roaring fireplace and comfortable chairs around the veranda.
 I have visited the resort in the summer and the wide wrap around porch is just the perfect place to sit back and sip a glass of wine.

 There are not many luxury hotels that I would like to bring my three young children to, but this family friendly place welcomes them with open arms.
 In fact, as soon as we step foot in the lobby, they were given activity bags filled with goodies.